 1. Formula and Interpretation 2.
 Factors Affecting SPI

-Strategies to Improve Schedule Performance:
+How to Improve Schedule Performance Index (SPI)

 1. 1.
 Prioritize Critical Tasks: Focus on tasks that affect the overall timeline.